 An Architect or a Designer?
 Homeowners love to renovate their homes frequently.
-In this renovation, they often discuss extensively with the builders and one of the questions often asked is “Do I need to hire an architect or a designer for the project I want to undertake?”
+In this renovation, they often discuss extensively with the builders.
+One of the questions that homeowners often ask is “Do I need to hire an architect or a designer for the project I want to undertake?”

 The answer to this question is largely dependent on the scale of the project.
-For small projects such as window enlargement, door replacement and the likes, the answer is “NO”.
-Such projects can easily be handled by the homeowner and a contractor as they only need to come up with the specification and eventual installation respectively.
+For small projects such as window enlargement, door replacement, and the likes, the answer is “NO”.
+Homeowners can easily handle such projects in CA and a contractor as they only need to come up with the specification and eventual installation respectively.

 Without disrespecting any profession, the contractor and homeowner alone can’t successfully pull this off.
 The dilemma then, is deciding who to use for such large projects: An architect or a designer?
 This article wishes to explore the world of an architect and designer and give a view of what they do and how to make the right choice.

 Architects are formally trained in the art and science of building designs.
 The skill they acquire makes them capable of coming up with an innovative solution to a complex design problem without compromising its aesthetics.